 Playlists

 I was 12 when I got my first electric bass guitar.
-It was a knockoff black Fender Squier, and I thought it was the most beautiful thing I'd ever seen.
-After school, I would play the same two or three Iron Maiden songs over and over again—as much as a teenager could afford.
-But I wasn’t good at it, or at least not as good as some of my musically talented friends.
-I didn't have an amplifier, which may have contributed to not even knowing what I was doing.
+It was a Fender Squier dupe, and I thought it was the most beautiful thing ever.
+After school, I would play the same three Iron Maiden songs over and over again—as much as a teenager could afford.
+But I wasn’t good at it, or at least not as good as some of my friends.
+I didn't have an amplifier, which may have been an important factor in not even knowing what I was doing.
 But I wasn't pretending to be the best, either.
-The bass, to me, was a way to summon a (new) grounding force: rhythm.
+The bass, to me, was a way to create a gravitational pull: rhythm.

-With a few precise beats, it brought everything into a shared pattern.
+With a few plucks, it brought everything into common patterns.

 Here are a few of my playlists.
-They tend to be long (3-5 hours) and lack an internal order, so I suggest listening to them on Shuffle.
+They tend to be long (3-5 hours… in this [attention] economy?) and lack any internal order, so I suggest listening to them on Shuffle.

 PS: Have you read about the history and political economy of the Shuffle feature?